We caught up with the brilliant and insightful Michele Badie a few weeks ago and have shared our conversation below.

 – Turn overwhelm into steady, sustainable progress

-Michele brings the structure of a Program Manager and the heart of a strategist who cares deeply about people.
-She encourages professionals to Keep Your Stride® by treating mental health as a core leadership skill.
-Her work is grounded in real-world workplace dynamics, free of fluff and packed with actionable guidance that professionals can apply right away.
+What sets me apart, I bring the structure of a Program Manager and the heart of a strategist who cares deeply about people.
+I encourage professionals to Keep Your Stride® by treating mental health as a core leadership skill.
+My work is grounded in real-world workplace dynamics, free of fluff and packed with actionable guidance that professionals can apply right away.

-Michele is proud of the professionals who have gained clarity, confidence, and upward momentum through her work.
-She takes pride in creating safe spaces for honest conversations about well-being and growth, and she is inspired by the leaders who strengthen their power skills and elevate their teams because they finally have the tools to do so.
+I am most proud of the professionals who have gained clarity, confidence, and upward momentum through my work.
+I take pride in creating safe spaces for honest conversations about well-being and growth, and I am inspired by the leaders who strengthen their power skills and elevate their teams because they have sourced the tools to do so.

-Her mission is simple.
+My mission is simple.
 Every project and program management professional deserves tools that support their performance and their mental clarity.
-Michele is here to help you recharge your skills, stay resilient, and lead with confidence and compassion.
+I have chosen to help them recharge your skills, stay resilient, and lead with confidence and compassion.

-If you are ready for practical, future-focused, human-centered development, her work is a great place to begin.
+If you are ready for practical, future-focused, human-centered development, my resources are a great place to begin.
 Your adaptability will set the tone.

 When I stepped deeper into project and program management, I carried that belief with me.
 I managed cross-functional deadlines, shifting priorities, and the emotional weight of being the go-to PM that stakeholders consistently turned to when things got complicated.
 I thought pushing through was part of the role.
 If I felt overwhelmed or stretched thin, I worked harder and hoped no one noticed the stress behind the scenes.